Managing User Accounts

 Note

-This dropdown will be displayed only when the user creating the account has a System role of Operations Administrator or Administrator.
-If the menu is not displayed, a System role of Read Only User will be automatically selected.
+The System Role dropdown will be available only when the user creating the account has a System role of Operations Administrator or Administrator.
+If the dropdown is not available, a System role of Read Only User will be assigned to the user account automatically.

 • Organization Role: Select an Organization role of Read Only User or Read Only Commenter.

-• Groups: Select user groups to which to add the user, if desired.
+• Groups: (Optional) Select user groups to which to add the user.
 User groups allow multiple users to be assigned to Workflow Cases and Tasks together.

-• Locked: This checkbox should remain cleared.
-When editing an existing user account that has been locked by ThreatConnect, clearing this checkbox will unlock the account.
+• Locked: (Optional) Leave this checkbox cleared.
+When editing an existing user account that has been locked by ThreatConnect, clear this checkbox to unlock the account.

-• Disabled: This checkbox should remain cleared.
-When editing a user, it can be selected to disable the user account, which is typically done when a user no longer requires ThreatConnect access and the Administrator wishes to retain log integrity.
+• Disabled: (Optional) Leave this checkbox cleared.
+When editing an existing user, you can select this checkbox to disable the user account, which is typically done when a user no longer requires ThreatConnect access and the Administrator wishes to retain log integrity.

-• Password Reset Required: Select this checkbox to force the user to change the account password upon next login.
+• Password Reset Required: (Optional) Select this checkbox to require the user to change the account password upon next login.
 This checkbox is selected by default upon account creation, and it is cleared once the password has been changed.

 Note